frimpongemanuele/darkweb-osint-threat-intelligence/docs/future-work.md

 Future development could extend the laboratory into a more automated and integrated threat-intelligence environment while preserving the same principles of controlled testing, validation and responsible handling of security data.

+Items documented in this page are proposed extensions and should not be interpreted as capabilities already implemented in the original thesis project.

 ## Automation & Data Collection

 A first area of improvement would be reducing the amount of manual work required during intelligence collection and correlation.